goodits/gi-blog/_posts/2018-08-23-growing-tech.markdown

 * Make an informed and collaborative decision on who we want to add to the team, working with leadership to ensure the offer matches the value to the company.
 * Plan and give a quick but comprehensive introduction to the way your company and technical team gets stuff done.
-* Onboarding coaching and assessment to validate that the new hire has a long and successful career to look forward to with the company.
+* Onboard, provide coaching and assess the new hire to validate that they have a long and successful career ahead with the company.

 ## Leading lean
 Growth is change.
 It’s important to keep tabs on how effective the change has been and the opportunities it has unlocked.
 To make sure we’re being effective as possible at our new size, we will: